SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 > The SVIP back-end API.
 See [Usage](#usage) for more details of the endpoints.

 ## Quick Start
+> Currently does not work due to the API's dependence on the MySQL docker container.
 ```shell
 $ ./gradlew build
 $ cd api/build/libs && move api-1.0.0-alpha.jar SVIP_API.jar